Recent changes to the NIHR Stage 1 application guidance notes (as at October 2020)

 - patient and public involvement

-Further guidance on writing in plain English is available online at NIHR Make it Clear.
+Further guidance on writing in plain English is available on the NIHR website.

 For further support and advice on writing a plain English summary, please contact your local Research Design Service (where applicable).

-The NIHR expects appropriate and relevant involvement of patients and the public and other key stakeholders in the research it supports.
-It is essential to set out your plans to involve patients and the public in the Stage 1 application.
+The NIHR expects appropriate and relevant involvement of patients/service users, carers and the public and other key stakeholders in the research it supports.
+It is essential to set out your plans to involve patients/service users, carers and the public in the Stage 1 application.
 Your patient and public involvement plans will be assessed by the funding committees including patient and public members.

 In this section it is important that you identify all stakeholders who are relevant to your research proposal.
 For each stakeholder group you need to be clear about how they benefit from your proposed research and, where appropriate, how they have been involved in the development of the application, as well as the plans for their involvement in the proposed research.